supreetshm947/document_conv_agent/README.md

 # 🚀 **Document Chat Agent with n8n**

 ## 📚 **Overview**
-This project uses **n8n** (workflow automation platform) and **Supabase** (PostgreSQL + pgvector) to build an automated document processing and chat application.
+This project uses **n8n** (workflow automation platform) and **Supabase** to build an automated document processing and chat application.
 Documents are ingested from Google Drive, converted into embeddings using **Cohere**, and stored in a vector database for efficient semantic search.

 The chat interface allows querying these documents.